urql-graphql/urql/docs/advanced/testing.md

 You'll probably use one of these utility functions to create streams:

-- `empty`: It doesn’t emit any values when subscribed to and immediately completes.
-Useful to test if the operation have been call or not
 - `never`: It doesn’t emit any values and never completes.
 Useful to test the fectching state.
 - `fromValue`: It emit the value you passed in and completes immediately afterwards.
 Useful to test the response of the operation
 - `makeSubject`: Allow you to create a source and push some response.
 Useful to test subscription and simulating changes